Without a doubt, planning an Alberta road trip is the best way to see this scenic Canadian province.

 What’s It Like to Drive in Alberta?

-Sure, it’s not (yet) quite as popular as our Nova Scotia Road Trip guide, but intrepid road trippers knows that Alberta is made for driving!
+Sure, it’s not (yet) quite as popular as our Nova Scotia Road Trip guide, but intrepid road trippers know that Alberta is made for driving!

-Driving in Alberta entirely depends on the time of year you visit.
+Driving in Alberta, like all driving in Canada, entirely depends on the time of year you visit.
 Going on an Alberta road trip in late spring, summer, or early fall means that you’ll be driving on clear roads with warm weather and with great visibility.

 However, if you want to go on a winter road trip through Alberta then I highly recommend having winter driving experience or bringing along someone who does.
 In the winter, much of the mountainous areas are prone to snow runoff and avalanches, and the province as a whole deals with slick, icy highways.

-Not to turn you off from visiting Alberta in the winter as there are so many great activities that the province is known for, but it’s best to be prepared when it comes to cold conditions.
+Not to turn you off from visiting Alberta in the winter, but it’s best to be prepared when it comes to cold conditions.

-On the flip side, winter is one of the most picturesque times to visit Alberta all year — if you plan on visiting the Rocky Mountains, that is.
+On the flip side, winter is one of the most picturesque times to go on an Alberta trip — if you plan on visiting the Rocky Mountains, that is.
+During this time of year, you can expect ice skating on frozen glacial lakes, cross-country skiing, snowshoeing, snowy hikes, frozen waterfalls, and so much more.

 Late October – Early November and March-April are the perfect times of year to experience winter wonderland vibes in Alberta.